 The Brazilian Jiu-Jitsu Masters is a tournament for martial artists 30 years of age and older.
 It’s for both genders (male and female).
 The World Master Jiu-Jitsu IBJJF Championship is a yearly tournament where the best masters in the world show up to compete for the title.
 This year, it wasn’t any different.
-It was a two-day sold out tournament.
+It was a two-day sold-out tournament.

-Our Ribeiro Team started winning at both genders on the last day of the event, and after the higher ranks took the stage (Sensei Saulo Ribeiro, Paulo Guillobel, Jorge Brito, Brian Mendez, etc), team Ribeiro finished the tournament in first place.
-It was a long two days with a lot of sweat and tears, but at the end, all Ribeiro competitors felt that they contributed to the extraordinary result.
+Our Ribeiro Team started winning at both genders on the last day of the event, and after the higher ranks took the stage (Sensei Saulo Ribeiro, Paulo Guillobel, Jorge Brito, Brian Mendez, etc), team Ribeiro finished the tournament in the first place.
+It was a long two days with a lot of sweat and tears, but in the end, all Ribeiro competitors felt that they contributed to the extraordinary result.

-But then… a couple days later… the drama started.
+But then… a couple of days later… the drama started.
 After awarding the Ribeiro Team with the first place trophies of both, male and female, divisions, IBJJF, which it is run by members of Gracie Barra Team, switched the male first place final results, claiming that Ribeiro and Gracie Barra scored the same amount of points.
-As I’m writing this blog, we haven’t heard from any IBJJF representative to explain the reason of the recount.
+As I’m writing this blog, we haven’t heard from any IBJJF representative to explain the reason for the recount.

 So until now, our team holds both trophies at its headquarters in San Diego, but on the IBJJF website shows otherwise.
 For an unknown reason, Ribeiro Team lost points.
 I’ll keep you posted when I find out more details about this crazy turn of facts.

 YOU MAY BE ALSO INTERESTED IN THIS POST